-With just weeks to go before the Annual Open Election Period kicks off, now is the time to get organized and ready to sell!
 The devil, as they say, is in the details.
-And with the race to this year’s Annual Election Period (AEP) well and truly on, last-minute details are precisely what health insurance agents should be focused on before the floodgates open in October.
+And with the race to this year’s AEP well and truly on, last-minute details are precisely what health insurance agents should be focused on before the floodgates open in October.

-It’s not only easier to sell to an existing client, but by some estimates, it can cost five times more to onboard a new one.
-That means leveraging your existing book of business should be at the top of your annual enrollment planning checklist right now.
+It’s not only easier to sell to an existing client, but by some estimates, it can cost five times more than onboarding a new one.
+That means leveraging your existing book of business should be at the top of your open enrollment planning checklist right now.

 To that end, if you don’t already have a list of your current clients that includes a breakdown of their existing coverage, now is the perfect time to create one.
 The goal is to get a big-picture view while honing in on details that will serve clients and, ideally, give your bottom line a boost.